CDCgov/mycosnp-nf/docs/output.md

 | --------------------- | --------------- |
 | `combined/qc_report/` | `qc_report.txt` |

-If `--amdp true` (default) the parsed threshold evaluation appears at:
+If `--amdp true` is enabled, the parsed threshold evaluation appears at:

 | Path  | File                                                                      |
 | ----- | ------------------------------------------------------------------------- |